bwsw/sj-platform/SJDocs/source/SJ_Deployment.rst

  $ sudo apt-get install oracle-java8-installer
  $ sudo apt-get install oracle-java8-set-default

-Find detailed instructions in the `installation guide <https://tecadmin.net/install-oracle-java-8-ubuntu-via-ppa/>`_.
+Find detailed instructions on Java deployment in the `installation guide <https://tecadmin.net/install-oracle-java-8-ubuntu-via-ppa/>`_.

-Start Mesos and the services.
-Make sure you have access to Mesos interface, Marathon interface, and Zookeeper is running.
+Start Mesos-master, Mesos-slave and the services.

+After performing all the steps, make sure you have access to Mesos interface, Marathon interface.
+Zookeeper now should be active.

 2. Create json files and a configuration file (config.properties).
 Please, name them as it is specified here.